vistadataproject/nodeVISTA/osehraVISTA/README.md

 >> cd nodemExamples
 ```

-Note: _nodemExamples_ should be copied into osehraVISTA/VistA/Scripts/Install which OSEHRA's VAGRANT sets up to be a synchonized directory, accessible from _/vagrant_ inside the VM.
+Note: you need to copy _nodemExamples_ into osehraVISTA/VistA/Scripts/Install which OSEHRA's VAGRANT sets up to be a synchonized directory, accessible from _/vagrant_ inside the VM.

 Now let's setup user _vdp_ so it can run the same node as _osehraVISTA_ and access the system using _nodem_ ...